Bipolar 1 Vs. Bipolar 2: Unraveling the Differences

 Which Is More Serious, Bipolar 1 or Bipolar 2?

-Most people think that bipolar 1 is more serious because manic episodes can be intense and result in hospitalization.
-However, people with bipolar 2 may have more frequent depressive episodes that are more persistent than the ones that occur in bipolar 2.
-Additionally, suicide is a risk with both bipolar 1 and 2.
+However, people with bipolar 2 may have more frequent depressive episodes that are more persistent than the ones that occur in bipolar 1.
+Suicide is a real risk for those with bipolar 1 and 2.
+And, those with bipolar 2 have higher rates of suicidal ideation.

-Can Bipolar 2 Turn Into Bipolar I?
+Can Bipolar 2 Turn Into Bipolar 1?

 Yes, it is possible that a person may start off being diagnosed with bipolar 2 and later be diagnosed with bipolar 1 after a manic episode that leads to hospitalization.
 In one study, 17 percent of people diagnosed with bipolar 2 disorder were later diagnosed with bipolar 1.